leosdibella/ESON/README.md

 # ESON
 JSON serializer/deserializer that supports Dates, BigInts and References as first class citizens.
+(A work in progress!)